Tyler-Pritchard/back-end-developer-challenge/README.md

 ## Help

-Advise for common problems or issues.
+Advice for common problems or issues.
 ```
 npm run help
 ```